-It all began in 1870, with a spark of inspiration from Dr. Benjamin Franklin Goodrich who, backed by local investors, founded the very first tyre factory in North America, in Akron, Ohio.
-Even then, performance was already in the brand’s DNA, and it was in this spirit that Charles Cross Goodrich, son of Benjamin, established the very first research centre in the United States.
-As a direct consequence, BFG stood out from the competition as early as 1903 when it provided the tyres for the Model A Ford, the first car to cross the North American continent from east to west.
+In 1870, Dr. Benjamin Franklin Goodrich founded the first tire factory in North America, in Akron, Ohio.
+Even then, performance was already an integral part of the brand’s DNA.
+This led Charles Cross Goodrich, son of Benjamin, to establish the very first tire research centre in the United States.
+As a result, BFGoodrich began to stand out from the competition as early as 1903, when it provided the tires for the Winton Touring Car, the first car to cross the North American continent from east to west.